 It is only because of MMIWG families that we are here today, along with Indigenous women who have stood with families, and have been those lobbying, and that voice in support of families.
-And, in that, as Michèle knows, when we began the discussion on the National Inquiry, it was to be able to give families that opportunity to share
+And, in that, as Michèle knows, when we began the discussion on the National Inquiry, it was to be able to give families that opportunity to share the stories of their loved ones; right?
+Because across the country, everywhere you go, there has been pockets of opportunities for families to share, certainly here in Manitoba, certainly in other places and in other places, not at all.

-1 the stories of their loved ones; right?
-Because across the country, everywhere you go, there has been pockets of 2 opportunities for families to share, certainly here in 3 4 Manitoba, certainly in other places and in other places, not at all.
-5 So, one of the things about the National 6 Inquiry was to give that opportunity, to give MMIWG 7 families the opportunity to get their loved one as a part 8 of the Canadian historical record.
-9 10 The other piece of it, as you know for a 11 National Inquiry, is to unpack, deconstruct why we are where we are today.
-And, you know, a necessary point or 12 part of that is allowing families the time, all the time 13 that they need, to be able to do that unpacking.
-14 15 You know, I -- I was speaking with a family member that came public here to do her hearing.
-And, she 16 was saying to me afterwards, "You know, I wasn't asked the 17 right questions.
-I didn't get to share what I wanted to 18 19 share because, of course, families are in the midst of that trauma; right?"
-And so, to help them, kind of, navigate 20 through all of those interconnected and intersecting issues 21 in respect of why we are where we are today, she felt it 22 wasn't done, and we heard that a couple of times from 23 family members.
-24 room knows, and I think everybody across Canada knows, to be brutally honest, the time frame that was instituted in respect of the call for the National Inquiry for two years is completely unreasonable.
+So, one of the things about the National Inquiry was to give that opportunity, to give MMIWG families the opportunity to get their loved one as a part of the Canadian historical record.

+The other piece of it, as you know for a National Inquiry, is to unpack, deconstruct why we are where we are today.
+And, you know, a necessary point or part of that is allowing families the time, all the time that they need, to be able to do that unpacking.

+You know, I -- I was speaking with a family member that came public here to do her hearing.
+And, she was saying to me afterwards, "You know, I wasn't asked the right questions.
+I didn't get to share what I wanted to share because, of course, families are in the midst of that trauma; right?"
+And so, to help them, kind of, navigate through all of those interconnected and intersecting issues in respect of why we are where we are today, she felt it wasn't done, and we heard that a couple of times from family members.